Find Affordable College Courses

 Master’s Degrees in Visual & Performing Arts

-There are 506 schools in the United States where you can get your master's degree in visual and performing arts.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 24% were students from underrepresented racial-ethnic groups.
-Also, 24.3% of visual and performing arts graduates were international students.
+There are 506 schools in the United States where you can get your master's degree in visual & performing arts.
+This degree is more popular with female students, and about 26% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 23.2% of visual & performing arts graduates were international students.

 Education Levels of Visual & Performing Arts Majors

-During the 2020-2021 academic year, 15,845 students earned their master's degree in visual and performing arts.
+During the most recent year for which data is available, 16,688 people earned their master's degree in visual & performing arts.
 This makes it the 10th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in visual and performing arts at each degree level.
+The following table shows the number of diplomas awarded in visual & performing arts at each degree level.

 Education Level Number of Grads